iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 This section is non-normative.

-- **Security**: implementors SHOULD transmit the presentation over an encrypted channel etc. (TODO mention/link to DIDComm encryption?)
+- **Security**: implementors SHOULD transmit the presentation over an encrypted channel etc. [see authentication](./authentication.md).
-- **Authentication**: it is RECOMMENDED to use either the authentication protocol (TODO link?) for once-off authentication, or sender-authenticated encryption (TODO link?) for continuous authentication of both parties in the DIDComm thread.
-Signatures (`proof` fields) SHOULD NOT be relied upon for this (TODO link?).
+- **Authentication**: it is RECOMMENDED to use either the [authentication protocol](./authentication.md) for once-off mutual authentication or to establish [sender-authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) for continuous authentication of both parties in the DIDComm thread.
+Signatures (`proof` fields) and [signed DIDComm messages](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) SHOULD NOT be relied upon for this in general: https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message
 - **Authorisation**: establishing whether either party is allowed to request/offer presentations is an application-level concern.
 - **Validation**: apart from verifying the presentation and credentials are signed by a trusted issuer, how credential subject matter fields are checked for disputes is out-of-scope.

 ## Unresolved Questions

 - Is a `schema` field needed for the `presentation-offer` and `presentation-request` to identify the types of verifiable credentials and allow forward compatibility for different fields in the message?
-The E.g. a `SelectiveDisclosure` or ZKP message may only offer or request certain fields in the credential.
+E.g. a `SelectiveDisclosure` or ZKP message may only offer or request certain fields in the credential.
 Does this relate to the [`credentialSchema`](https://www.w3.org/TR/vc-data-model/#data-schemas) field in credentials?
 - Are embedded problem-reports the right way to communicate problems with a presentation in [`presentation-result`](#presentation-result)?
 Can we come up with a more concise form?
 Are there relevant specifications?
 - Identifiers (`id` field) are [optional in verifiable credentials](https://www.w3.org/TR/vc-data-model/#identifiers).
 The spec suggests content-addressed identifiers when the `id` is not available but their particulars are unclear as there is no spec referenced.
 This affects the `problems` reported in the [`presentation-result`](#presentation-result).
 - We should RECOMMENDED the `id` of a verifiable credential being a UUID (what version?) in issuance.
 Needs to be a URI https://www.w3.org/TR/vc-data-model/#identifiers, do UUIDs qualify?
 - Should we specifically list non-functional requirements e.g in a Goals / Non-Goals section.
 - Use `schemas` to negotiate generic form entries as a self-signed credential?
 E.g. could ask for username, preferred language, comments, any generic information not signed/verified by a third-party issuer from a generic wallet?
 Similar to Presentation Exchange? https://identity.foundation/presentation-exchange/spec/v1.0.0/

+- Use separate problem-reports, or a separate credential-problem object, instead of embedding them in the [`presentation-result`](#presentation-result), as mixing disputes with problem-reports if improperly implemented may reveal information to a fake holder trying to discover information about what content a verifier accepts.
+Incorrect implementations could allow someone to brute-force disputes with unsigned credentials, in which case the problem report (trust.crypto) should just end the flow and not return disputes.

 ## Related Work